corvus-dotnet/Corvus.JsonSchema/README.md

         --outputMapFile                                      The name to use for a map file which includes details of the files that were written
-        --outputPath                                         The path to which to write the generated code --outputRootTypeName                                 The dotnet type name for the root type --rebaseToRootPath                                   If a --rootPath is specified, rebase the document as if it was rooted on the specified element
+        --outputPath                                         The path to which to write the generated code --outputRootTypeName                                 The .NET type name for the root type --rebaseToRootPath                                   If a --rootPath is specified, rebase the document as if it was rooted on the specified element
         --assertFormat                       True            If --assertFormat is specified, assert format